Francis Lai: Life and career

 Lai was born on 26 April 1932, in Nice, France, the son of market gardeners of Italian origin.
 From a very early age, Lai was fascinated by music and he played first in his local regional orchestras.
 In Marseille he discovered jazz and met Claude Goaty, a singer of popular songs in the 1950s.

 While in his twenties, Lai left home and followed Goaty to Paris, where he became part of the Montmartre music scene.
 At the "Taverne d'Attilio" on the Place du Tertre in Montmartre, Lai met Bernard Dimey with whom Lai composed his first song, the start of a partnership which would produce over one hundred songs.
 After a short period with the orchestra of Michel Magne, Lai became an accompanist for Édith Piaf and composed for her.

 In 1965, he met filmmaker Claude Lelouch and was hired to help write the score for the film A Man and a Woman.
 Released in 1966, the film was an international success, earning a number of Academy Awards.
 The young Lai received a Golden Globe Award nomination for "Best Original Score".
-This initial success brought more opportunities to work for the film industry both in his native France, where he continued to work with Lelouch on scores to films such as Vivre pour vivre (1967), Un homme qui me plaît (1969), Le voyou (1970) and La bonne année (1973), as well as in the United Kingdom and the United States.
+This initial success brought more opportunities to work for the film industry both in his native France, where he continued to work with Lelouch on scores to films such as Vivre pour vivre (1967), Un homme qui me plaît (1969), Le voyou (1970) and Happy New Year (1973), as well as in the United Kingdom and the United States.
 He was known for his support of Mireille Mathieu in many compositions and recordings.
 In 1970 he wrote the score for director René Clément's film, Rider on the Rain ("Le passager de la pluie").
 It sold over one million copies and was awarded a gold disc in September 1971.